18,99 €

 Autorenporträt

-Mark Lardas has been fascinated by things related to the sea and sky his entire life.
-From building models of ships and aircraft as a teen, his maritime interest led him to study Naval Architecture and Marine Engineering, but his interest in aviation led him to take a job on the then-new Space Shuttle program.
-Over the next 30 years he worked as a navigation engineer on the Shuttle program.
-Currently he works developing commercial aircraft systems as a quality assurance manager.
-He has written extensively about aircraft and warships and is the author of more than 50 books, all related to military, naval or maritime history.
+Mark Lardas has always been fascinated by things related to the sea and sky.
+From building models of ships and aircraft as a teen, he then studied Naval Architecture and Marine Engineering, but his interest in aviation led him to take a job on the then-new Space Shuttle program, where he worked for the next 30 years as a navigation engineer.
+Currently he develops commercial aircraft systems as a quality assurance manager.
+He has written numerous books on military, naval or maritime history.